hmajid2301/articles/36. How to use proxychains/README.md

 to have connectivity to the `Server B` as well.
 As you can see `Server B` is behind a firewall, in this example, the firewall will only allow traffic from `Server A` to ingress to `Server B`.
 So we cannot connect directly from `Server A`.

-Another reason this setup is sub-optimal because, I lose all the development tools on my local machine.
+Another reason this setup is sub-optimal is because, I lose all the development tools on my local machine.
 Say I wanted to use terraform to deploy/upgrade a service running on `Server B` server.
 I need to make sure terraform exists on the intermediate server.
 Now, this is fine for something simple like terraform which is a single binary file but may get more complicated for other pieces of software, especially if you cannot install extra packages on